ompl/ompl/doc/markdown/benchmark.md

 - Configure the benchmark problem using ompl::geometric::SimpleSetup or ompl::control::SimpleSetup
 - Create a ompl::Benchmark object that takes the problem as input
+- Optionally, specify some parameters for the benchmark object using ompl::Benchmark::addExperimentParameter, which is useful when aggregating benchmark results over parametrized benchmarks.
 - Add one or more planners to the benchmark
 - Optionally add events to be called before and/or after the execution of a planner
 - Run the benchmark problem a specified number of times, subject to specified time and memory limits